 Storage

-The Storage Dashboard screen allows users to configure and manage storage resources such as pools (VDEVs), and disks, and keep the pool healthy (scrub).
+The Storage Dashboard screen allows users to configure and manage storage resources such as pools (VDEVs) and disks.
 The dashboard widgets organize functions related to storage resources.

 No Pools Screen